archwomen/classroom-media/lessons/beginner_pkgbuilds/pkgbuildlesson/lesson_1.rst

 if you just have changed the ``depends`` variable of the package.

 .. note::
-  The package() function is the only required function in a ``PKGBUILD``.
-  If you must only copy files into their respective directories to install a program, do not put it in the build() function, put that in the :func:`package` function.
+  The :func:`package` function is the only required function in a ``PKGBUILD``.
+If you must only copy files into their respective directories to install a program, do not put it in the :func:`build` function, put that in the :func:`package` function.

 The :func:`prepare` function (pacman >=4.1)
 -------------------------------------------